ninezerozeronine/chip-computer/README.md

 To run the tests, run:

-    tox tests
+    tox

 in the root directory.
-We need to specify the tests dir for now because there's lots of old tests being migrated from old_tests.
+Note that in pytest.ini the tests directory is specified as the test directory.

 Run: